 Pie Chart Example

 Let us look at the following example of the following pie chart that represents the ingredients used to prepare a butter cake.

 Example: The whole pie represents a value of 100.
 It is divided into 10 slices or sectors.
-The various colours represent the ingredientsused to prepare the cake.
-What would be the exact quantity of each of the ingredients represented in specific colours in the following pie chart?
+The various colors represent the ingredients used to prepare the cake.
+What would be the exact quantity of each of the ingredients represented in specific colors in the following pie chart?